 We did the sleeping on the floor thing that night, and the next morning, arose noisily and loaded a washer/dryer combo into his truck before driving into the city.
 After only limited confusion, Barry and I were able to locate our mutual friend Jeff’s apartment.

-We immediately left the apartment and went on what Jeff’s wife, calls more colorfully the “Back-East Conservative Tour of San Francisco” by car.
+We immediately left the apartment and went on what Jeff’s wife, calls more colorfully the “Back-East Conservative Tour of San Francisco” by car (not to be confused with my own driving tour of San Francisco).
 This tour unavoidably involved a passable imitation of the new Busch Garden rollercoaster, Kumba.
 Believe me, San Francisco California has some serious hills.
 No, no, let me reiterate.
 San Francisco has some really serious hills—if you haven’t been here, you don’t know what a hill is.

 We began imbibing Saturday at around 2:00pm (11:00am EST), starting slowly at first with beer, while we learned a new drinking game using shots.
 Once they took effect, we wandered through the streets of San Francisco California loudly singing bawdy songs and firing off rounds at anyone with a dubious sexual preference.

 No, actually we went from bar to bar, occasionally stopping to dance or eat (we wanted to have something colorful to throw up the next morning).
 At one point, we ended up in a bar that Boz Scaggs once owned, and who, according to the bartender, was actually in the bar a mere two hours prior.
 I cursed my bad luck, knowing we should have started drinking earlier.
 C’est la vie, I guess (oh, look it up).

 After several more hours, we somehow ended up on a watercraft of some kind.
 A few of Jeff’s friends were on the boat and, since they had beer, I didn’t ask questions.